Petitioning Process to Establish a Chapter of Beta Alpha Psi

 - Site visits should be arranged between the Petitioning Chapter and the Chapter Advocate once the latter has been notified by the Executive Office that the chapter is ready for such a visit.
 (Please note that the school must have obtained AACSB international accreditation prior to the site visit.)

-- Prior to the actual site visit (at least 60 days before), the Petitioning Chapter should complete the Pre-Site Site Visitation Form.
+- Prior to the actual site visit (at least 60 days before), the Petitioning Chapter should complete the Pre-Site Site Visitation Form (PDF).
 All activity reporting must be completed on the reporting intranet prior to completing this form.
 When asked to clarify information on the site visitation form, please be sure to reply timely with requested information to prevent a delay in processing your petition for approval and subsequent installation.

 - The site visit will normally include separate meetings with the Business School Dean, Department Chairperson(s), Faculty Advisor(s), chapter officers and students, and alumni or representatives of the community.